shizhMSFT/notaryproject/signature-envelope-cose.md

 Note: `<<` and `>>` are used to notate the byte string resulting from encoding the data item.

-- **[`x5chain`](https://datatracker.ietf.org/doc/html/draft-ietf-cose-x509-08#section-2)** (*array of byte strings*): This REQUIRED parameter (label: `33` by [IANA](https://www.iana.org/assignments/cose/cose.xhtml#header-parameters)) contains the ordered list of X.509 certificate or certificate chain([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the COSE.
+- **[`x5chain`](https://datatracker.ietf.org/doc/html/draft-ietf-cose-x509-08#section-2)** (*array of bstr*): This REQUIRED parameter (label `33` by [IANA](https://www.iana.org/assignments/cose/cose.xhtml#header-parameters)) contains the ordered list of X.509 certificate or certificate chain ([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the COSE.
 The certificate chain is represented as an array of certificate value byte string, each certificate in the array is DER encoded.
 The certificate containing the public key corresponding to the key used to digitally sign the COSE MUST be the first certificate, followed by the intermediate and root certificates in the correct order.
 Refer [*Certificate Chain* unsigned attribute](signature-specification.md#unsigned-attributes) for more details.
 Optionally, this header can be presented in the protected header.
-TODO: update signature specification to allow chains in protected header
+  - **TODO** update signature specification to allow chains in protected header
-- **`io.cncf.notary.timestampSignature`** (*byte string*): This OPTIONAL header is used to store countersignature that provides authentic signing time.
+- **`io.cncf.notary.timestampSignature`** (*bstr*): This OPTIONAL header is used to store countersignature that provides authentic signing time.
 Only [RFC3161]([rfc3161](https://datatracker.ietf.org/doc/html/rfc3161#section-2.4.2)) compliant `TimeStampToken` are supported.
   - **TODO** Define the opaque datum (hash of envelope) that is sent to TSA, and how TSA response (time stamp token) is represented in this header.
-- **`io.cncf.notary.signingAgent`**(*tstr*): This OPTIONAL header provides the identifier of a client (e.g. Notation) that produced the signature.
-E.g. “notation/1.0.0”.
+- **`io.cncf.notary.signingAgent`** (*tstr*): This OPTIONAL header provides the identifier of a client (e.g. Notation) that produced the signature.
+E.g. `notation/1.0.0`.
 Refer [*Signing Agent* unsigned attribute](signature-specification.md#unsigned-attributes) for more details.

 ## Signature